-Are you stuck in a financial rut?
 Is your income stagnant?
 Are your costs increasing while your incomes remain the same?
 Is your net worth negative?
 If your answer to any of these is yes, then you are at the right place where we discuss practical way to increase your net worth without robbing a bank.

 Net worth represents your financial health at any point in time.
 It is essentially a summary of all the incomes and expenses that you have undertaken up now.
 It actually shows the quality of your past financial decisions.
 Net worth is a dollar amount that can either be positive or negative.
 When positive, it means you own more things than owe, while when negative, your liabilities outweigh assets.

 Though it represents the quality of your past decisions, it has to be read with future projections because you may have just taken out a loan today which will translate into huge future earnings.
-Calculated on a regular basis, analysing a net worth trend can assist individuals to change the course of their personal finance for good.
+Calculated on a regular basis, analyzing a net worth trend can assist individuals to change the course of their personal finance for good.